“The Pearl of Africa” – Uganda offers a diversity of wildlife, beauty and friendly inhabitants

 DAY 1: ENTEBBE – LAKE MBURO NAT.
 PARK

-Departing from Cassia Lodge near Entebbe at 08h00, we make our way through the outskirts of the vibrant capital city – Kampala before starting our journey west.
-On our route today we will visit the drum market and we will stop at the Equator.
+Our Uganda adventure begins on departure from our hotel near Entebbe at 08h00 on Day 1 of the tour.
+We make our way through the outskirts of the vibrant capital city, Kampala, before starting our journey west.
+On our route today we visit a drum market and we will stop at the equator.